pgtipping/Synthalyst/memory-bank/activeContext.md

    - Starting with medical knowledge as the first specialized domain
    - Using a unified interface with domain selection
    - Adapting the UI based on the selected domain
+8. **UI Improvements**:
+   - Consistent button heights and alignment for better mobile experience
+   - Clear visual distinction between different knowledge domains
+   - Informative tips for users about how to interact with each domain